-25 And as they bound him with thongs, Paul said unto the centurion that stood by, Is it lawful for you to scourge a
+25 And as they bound him with thongs, Paul said unto the

 26 When the centurion heard that, he went and told the chief captain, saying, Take heed what thou doest: for this man is a Roman.

 27 Then the chief captain came, and said unto him, Tell me, art thou a Roman?
 He said, Yea.